tjoyner/ofvioletsandlicorice/chapter1.md

 "A foreigner, French I think..."

-"He doesn't have a reservation," said Silvio, glancing at the register.
+"He doesn't have a reservation," Silvio said, glancing at the register.

-"I told him to come to you."
+"I advised him to come to you."

 Silvio went out from behind the reception counter and opened the door to the bar.

-Luciano followed him into the dark room.
+Luciano followed him into the shadowed room.
 He sat down on a stool while Silvio opened the beer cooler.

-"Where's he now?"
+"And where is he now?"

 Luciano shrugged his shoulders, waiting for Silvio to open the Morettis.